seanox/virtual-environment/README.md

 # Features
 - Support for VHD and VHDX virtual drives, including optional BitLocker encryption
-- Commands to create, attach, detach, manage and compact the virtual environment
+- Commands to create, attach, detach, manage and compact the workspace
-- Predefined structure that makes the environment usable immediately after creation
+- Predefined structure that makes the workspace usable immediately after creation
 - Integrated launcher with keyboard-based navigation for accessing programs
-- Configuration of environment and applications through a separate key-value file
+- Configuration of workspace and applications through a separate key-value file
 - Platform implemented with a small footprint and minimal resource usage
 - Operation inside the virtual drive to avoid using the host file system and registry